-The 16.75-acre +/- site currently consists of three separate adjoining parcels owned by the Evergreen School District.
-The proposed project will affect approximately 10 acres.
-The remainder of the property is an existing park which will remain.
+The 8.64-acre site is currently owned by the Evergreen School District.
+The proposed project will affect approximately 8.0 acres.

 Typical hours of operation are approximately 7:30am - 4:30pm M-F, however may vary slightly based on bell schedules.
 Additionally, the schools will have extended hours on occasion for special events, after school activities, and sports.